davidildefonso/hackatondev-ecommerce/README.md

 2. Create a file `.env`  and copy the contents of the `.env.template` file there.
 In the `.env` file, replace the value of the environment variables accordingly.

+- **PRODUCTION**

-4. Run `npm run tsc`  to build typescript to javascript.
+4. Run `npm run tsc:prod`  to build typescript to javascript.

-5. **(Optional)** To populate the database with some seed data you can run `npm run seed:run`. **Note:** running this command will remove all existing data.
+5. **(Optional)** To populate the database in mongo atlas with some seed data you can run `npm run seed:production-initial`. **Note:** running this command will remove all existing data in the database name declared in .env file.

+6. Run `npm run build:prod-ui` to get the build files of the front end

-6. All done!
+7. All done!
 Just run `npm start` to start the server.

-## 🐛 Found a bug?

-Submit an issue with the bug description and a way to reproduce the bug.
-If you have already come up with a solution, we will gladly accept a pull request.

-## ❓ FAQ

-- **How to reset the database?** If you are absolutely sure that you want to remove _all_ the existing data, just remove the `database.sqlite` file in the `rate-repository-api` directory and run `npm run build`.
-You can run `npm run seed:run` to initialize the new database with seed data.

-- **How to backup the database?** Make sure you have mongo database tools installed.
-Next run the following script with your correct information to make a local copy of the remote database:

-	mongodump --uri "mongodb+srv://<databaseuser>:<databasepassword>@cluster0.r0mb0.mongodb.net/<databasename>?retryWrites=true&w=majority"  --archive=<outputfile> --db=<databasename>

-To restore a backup or to upload a copy for testing use the following script:

-	mongorestore  --uri "mongodb+srv://<databaseuser>:<databasepassword>@cluster0.r0mb0.mongodb.net/<databasename>?retryWrites=true&w=majority" --archive=<localfile> --nsFrom="<localfile>.*" --nsTo='<newremotedatabase>.*'
+- **DEVELOPMENT**

+8. Run `npm run tsc`  to build typescript to javascript.

+9. **(Optional)** To populate the database in mongo atlas with some seed data you can run `npm run seed:initial`. **Note:** running this command will remove all existing data in the database name declared in .env file.

+10.  **(Optional)**  Run `npm run build:ui` to get the build files of the front end in case only developing the backend server

+11. Navigate to the fronend folder and run `npm install` then  `npm update` (optional) in the directory.

+12. Run `npm start` to start the front end development server.